Species distribution modelling with spatio-temporal nearest neighbour Gaussian processes: Acknowledgments

 \section{Acknowledgments}

-This research was funded by a Canadian Statistical Sciences Institute Collaborative Research Team and the Ocean Frontier Institute.
+This research was funded by a Canadian Statistical Sciences Institute Collaborative Research Team Project and the Ocean Frontier Institute.
 EL is also supported by a Vanier Canada Graduate Scholarship and Killam Predoctoral Scholarship.
+We thank the Department of Fisheries and Oceans Canada for providing the survey data used in the haddock analysis.